 (5) The appointment of the chief executive officer and chief financial officer is subject to the conclusion of an annual performance contract with the Board.

-(6) The terms and conditions of employment of the chief executive officer and chief financial officer, including remuneration, allowances, pension and other employment benefits are determined by the Minister in accordance with a remuneration framework to be agreed to with the minister responsible for finance.
+(6) The terms and conditions of employment of the chief executive officer and chief financial officer, including remuneration, allowances, pension and other employment benefits are determined by the Minister in accordance with a remuneration framework to be agreed to with the Minister responsible for finance.

 Functions of chief executive officer